A Letter To My Former Coworkers

 Cotton long-sleeved shirt, Nomex gloves, long pants.
 Passenger same....

 Beats burning to death or needing a trailer load of cadaver skin if I have to crawl through some flame to safety.
 Sorry to be so macabre about it, but there it is, mate.
 Cold-blooded arithmetic - the degree of damage to your skin vs. time exposed to flame.
-Physics always wins.
+Physics wins.

 It has been my experience that passengers appreciate the extra protection.
 Their thinking is "Hey, this cat put all this thought into his outfit, he's probably looking after the plane with the same mindset".

 I went to college with a guy that was in a propane delivery truck fire when he was younger.
 Couldn't get out of the truck for about twenty seconds - lost four of his fingers in the process along with most of the skin on his arms.
+And his ears.
 Twenty seconds.
 One of my high school friends died from burns received in a car crash when we were seniors - was wearing a nylon jacket that melted to his upper torso.